Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

     git clone --recurse-submodules
     https://github.com/chainorders/concordium-nft-tutorials.git

+.. _signkey:

 Setup a wallet
 ==============

 Now you need a Concordium wallet.
 Use `this link <https://chrome.google.com/webstore/detail/concordium-wallet/mnnkpffndmickbiakofclnpoiajlegmg?hl=en-US>`_ to install a |bw| in a Chrome web browser and configure it to run on testnet.
 Follow :ref:`these instructions<setup-bw>` to install the extension for testnet and set it up with an identity and account.
 Use the Testnet faucet to claim 2000 CCDs for testing purposes.

 After that step, you need to :ref:`export the keys<export-bw-keys>` for your wallet.
 Save the file on your local machine in the same folder as the rest of the repository.
+It will have a name like this <YOUR PUBLIC ADDRESS>.export.
+You can open it with a text editor and see your signKey, verifyKey in there.
+Copy signKey and your address.
+You will use them while deploying and interacting with your contract.

 Continue to the :ref:`next part<upload-nft>` of the tutorial to upload your NFT and assign metadata to it.